Edward Whymper: Final years

 On 25 April 1906, aged 65, Whymper married Edith Mary Lewin aged 23 (born 1883) at Emmanuel Church in Forest Gate, Essex (now London).
 The service was presided over by Canon J. M'Cormick, who had assisted the mountaineer after the Matterhorn accident.
-The marriage produced one daughter, Ethel.
-The couple separated in 1910.
+The marriage produced one daughter, Ethel, who was also a mountain climber and member of the Ladies' Alpine Club; she married fellow climber Edward Blandy.
+Whymper and Edith separated in 1910.
 Edith remarried in 1913 and died the following year from complications of pregnancy.

 Shortly after returning to Chamonix from another climb in the Alps, Whymper became ill, locked himself in his room at the Grand Hotel Couttet, and refused all medical treatment.
 Whymper died alone on 16 September 1911, at the age of 71.
 A funeral was held four days later.
 He is buried in the English cemetery in Chamonix.